josephfosco/splice/doc/loops.clj.md

-    :inc-millis - Required if :type == :variable-inc-millis :dec-millis - Required if :type == :variable-inc-millis :dur-var-first-rep - the first repitition that dur variation will possibly take place on :dur-var-prob - Optional, percent that the dur will be adjusted.
+    :inc-millis - Required if :type == :variable-inc-millis :dec-millis - Required if :type == :variable-inc-millis :dur-var-first-rep - the first repitition that dur variation will possibly take place on the presence of this variable indicates that dur-var processing will occur
+    :dur-var-prob - Optional, percent that the dur will be adjusted.
 Defaults to 100 :dur-var-max-pct-inc - Optional, The maximum percent the duration can be increased default 0 :dur-var-max-pct-dec - Optional, The maximum percent the duration can be decreased default 0